grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 </CodeGroup>

-This will login to your account, fetch (and create of necessary) your k6 cloud API authentication token, and save it to a [k6 configuration file](#using-config-file).
+This will login to your account, fetch (and create if necessary) your k6 Cloud API authentication token, and save it to a [k6 configuration file](#using-config-file).

 ## Authenticating with API token

-If you're a Google/GitHub Single Sign-On (SSO) user or if you have a use case where using your k6 cloud account credentials is not appropriate you can choose to enter your k6 cloud API authentication token directly by entering the following command into your terminal:
+If you're a Google/GitHub Single Sign-On (SSO) user, or if you have a use case where using your k6 Cloud account credentials is not appropriate, you can choose to enter your k6 Cloud API authentication token directly.
+You do this by entering the following command into your terminal:

 <CodeGroup labels={["Using API token"]}>